My Position on The Universal Model

 I’ve run into some things that I believe are major problems with the Universal Model.
 I’ll lay them out there so that others can see that I am willing to be objective and critical of everyone’s ideas, no matter the source of the models.

 Before I get into the issues, I want to re-emphasize that I know God led me to the UM team and that I was supposed to spend a year doing an internship with them.
-I have no regrets about by closeness to the team and am proud to promote many of the discoveries of the Universal Model.
+I’m very happy to share that story with anyone who asks about it.
+I have no regrets about by closeness to the Dean and his family and am proud to promote several of the discoveries of the Universal Model.
 I just need to make it clear that I cannot endorse the entirety of the UM research.

 The Universal Model has acknowledged some of the issues with claims made in the current edition of Volume I. These will be corrected in future editions of the book.
 My list below accounts for issues not acknowledged by the UM.